-As I mentioned in my previous post Dinner Party Planning, we had some people over Saturday night.
+We had some people over Saturday night for dinner.
 Everything turned out great, and I even received some compliments on my cooking.

 On an easiness scale, this dinner was on the easier end of the spectrum.
 I’m not sure if that’s because we only had two guests, or if the easiness should be attributed to the dishes I made.
 Either way, prep, execution and cleanup went very smoothly.

 The most difficult part of the cooking process was roasting the chicken.
 Let’s take a moment to discuss the almost disaster I had with my chicken.
 First thing in the morning, I took it out of the freezer and placed it in the fridge to defrost.
 The chicken had been in there for a good 8 hours before I took it out to prepare.
 It was still frozen on the inside, at which point I almost had a meltdown because I was unable to remove the bag of gizzards from the inside of the chicken.
 I did not have a backup plan.
 After defrosting in the microwave for a few minutes, I took a corer to the chicken.
 Then, I started talking to it – yes, talking to it.
-From the living room, my husband asked if everything was alright at which point I tried to compose myself to reply “yes, I’m fine dear.
-Don’t worry about me.”
-My composed answer was followed by a distressed “are you kidding me?” directed at the chicken.
 I finally – after fighting with the chicken – removed the insides and washed the heck out of the chicken.
-From there, we faced another minor challenge.
+From there, I faced another minor challenge.
 Basting the chicken every 15 minutes.
-On the first try, I recruited the husband.
-He held the roasting pan while I basted.
+On the first try, I recruited someone to help.
+They held the roasting pan while I basted.
 After that, I decided to attempt a balancing act holding the sauce in one hand, and pulling the roasting pan out ever so slowly with the oven rack trying as hard as possible not to break anything.

 I can happily say that I succeeded.
 The chicken turned out moist and delicious despite the behind-the-scenes issues.
 I’m happy to share a couple of my dinner recipes.
 You’ll have to stay tuned for the rest of them.